 - Enhance depth and dimension

-- Make your paintings more visually engaging
+- Make paintings more visually engaging

 - Add an element of unpredictability for creative effects